 Paint the plywood the color of your choice.
 We used rich blue paint to represent a nighttime sky.
 Let the first coat dry completely and then apply a second coat if necessary.

 Create the moon template on paper.
 A large paper bag works well because it is thick and sturdy.

-Place template on the wood and insert screws around template.
-Keep the entire pattern on the top half of the board, leaving room at bottom for pillow to rest against.
+Place the template on the wood and insert screws around the template.
+Keep the entire pattern on the top half of the board, leaving room at the bottom for a pillow to rest against.

 Insert the screws halfway through the plywood; make sure they do not poke through the back.
 If you have a hard time not going all the way through the wood.
 Wrap a little piece of masking tape around each screw at the point where you want the drill to stop.
 It will prevent you from drilling too far into the wood.

 Drill hole large enough for the lights to get through near the bottom of the moon where it can be hidden.